 2024 Labor Economics (Teaching Assistant, Master) | University of Bonn

-2023-2024 Math preparation class (Occasional sessions, Bachelor) | University of Bonn
+2023-2024 Introduction to Mathematics for Economists (Occasional sessions, Bachelor) | University of Bonn

 2020–21 Finanz- und Sozialpolitik (Teaching assistant and course design, Undergraduate) | University of Bonn